Table of Contents

-- Loss of fur in cats can be due to anxiety, stress, hyperthyroidism, allergies, ringworm and mange.
+- Loss of fur in cats can be due to anxiety, stress, infection, hyperthyroidism, allergies, ringworm, mange, and more.

 - Hyperthyroidism, seborrhea and diabetes mellitus can cause a cat to have oily fur.

-- Cat dandruff may be caused by skin mites, ringworm, diabetes mellitus, seborrhea and dry winter air.
+- Cat dandruff may be caused by skin mites, ringworm, diabetes mellitus, seborrhea and dry air.

 - Over-bathing or over-brushing your cat can make coat conditions worse.